Henrychallooo/Epic-Buy/README.md

 This project presents a modified online shopping web application that adds innovative features to enhance the efficiency and user experience in buying and selling goods online.

-Key improvements over traditional platforms include
+Key improvements over traditional platforms include:

 - A Shopping Assistant Chatbot offering personalized support through products recommendations and comparisons to help buyers in making informed purchasing decisions.